roehling/postsrsd/doc/packaging.rst

   installation secure by default, but less so for a distributed binary package.

-- ``INSTALL_SYSTEMD_SERVICE``: If set to ``ON`` (the default), a postsrsd.service unit will be installed to start PostSRSd via systemd at boot time.
+- ``INSTALL_SYSTEMD_SERVICE``: If set to ``ON`` (the default), a postsrsd.service unit will be installed to allow starting PostSRSd via systemd.
 You can disable this if your distribution uses a different init system.

 - ``SYSTEMD_UNITDIR``: the intended install destination for the ``postsrsd.service`` file.
+The default should be fine for most systems, but you can override it if the auto-detected location is wrong.

+- ``SYSTEMD_SYSUSERSDIR``: the intended install destination for the sysusers.d configuration file.
 The default should be fine for most systems, but you can override it if the auto-detected location is wrong.

 - ``DEVELOPER_BUILD``: this makes the compiler treat all warnings as errors and